-Video rental company Netflix agreed to sell $200 million of convertible debt to long-time backer Technology Crossover Ventures to raise new capital.
+Video rental company Netflix Inc said late on Monday that it agreed to sell $200 million of convertible debt to long-time backer Technology Crossover Ventures to raise new capital.

 Netflix has lost about two-thirds of its market value since the company's shares touched a high of almost $300 in July.

 The company, which had $159.2 million in cash and cash equivalents at the end of September, has struggled to renegotiate video content deals.
 It has also lost subscribers and warned of a first-quarter loss.